-dividend income in excess of \$1,500;
+Dividend income in excess of \$1,500;

-▶ any interest income other than from Massachusetts banks taxed at 5.1%;
+▶ Any interest income other than from Massachusetts banks taxed at 5.1%;

-- short-term capital gains or losses; - carryover short-term losses from prior years;
+- Short-term capital gains or losses; - Carryover short-term losses from prior years;

-long-term gains on collectibles and pre-1996 installment sales classified as capital gain income for Massachusetts purposes;
+• Long-term gains on collectibles and pre-1996 installment sales classified as capital gain income for Massachusetts purposes;

-gains or losses from the sale, exchange or involuntary conversion of property used in a trade or business;
+Gains or losses from the sale, exchange or involuntary conversion of property used in a trade or business;

-- net long-term capital gains and losses; or - excess exemptions.
+- Net long-term capital gains and losses; or - Excess exemptions.

-Collectibles are defined as any capital asset that is a collectible within the meaning of Internal Revenue Code section 408(m), as amended and in effect for the taxable year, including works of art, rugs, antiques, metals, gems, stamps, alcoholic beverages, certain coins, and any other items treated as collectibles for federal tax purposes.
+Collectibles are defined as any capital asset that is a collectible within the meaning of IRC § 408(m), as amended and in effect for the taxable year, including works of art, rugs, antiques, metals, gems, stamps, alcoholic beverages, certain coins, and any other items treated as collectibles for federal tax purposes.